h3xx/vim-shitespace/README.md

 ## Installation

 Shitespace is on by default.
-So all you have to do is make sure Vim loads it:
+All you have to do to start using it is to put it in a place where Vim will load it:

 Vim 8+: